Constantine Seferlis: Work

 Seferlis immigrated to the Washington, D.C., area in the latter part of the 1950s.
-His talent, grace, and humor were already evident in the sculptures he carved at the National Shrine of the Immaculate Conception, his first job in the United States.
-Two years later, his art truly began to blossom and mature as he started work on the National Cathedral.
+His skill was already evident in the sculptures he carved at the National Shrine of the Immaculate Conception, his first job in the United States.
+Two years later, he started work on the National Cathedral.

 Over the next two decades, he worked on the cathedral's various ongoing interior and exterior construction projects.
 The National Cathedral was declared completed in 1990, almost nine decades after the cornerstone was laid, though restoration, elaboration, and intense maintenance continue to the present day.
 Seferlis’ contributions to the Cathedral take the form of limestone gargoyles, grotesques, capitals, pinnacles, saints, angels, keystones, bosses, column capitals, and freestanding figural sculptures of historical personages such as Helen Keller and Pope John XXIII.